-According to the Comment of the Tribella state of the Comment of t Appendix III.
+Appendix III.
 Comments from Tribal hunters about rare and/or sensitive species from 2009 hunter survey.
-Page 2 of 5. eagles feeding on deer carcas 5 to 6 and 2 were mature. timber wolves are all over & should be stopped bald eagle flying around Lake Superior and feeding on dead carcasses on side of road harvested eagle feathers It ran across the highway in front of us It ran across the highway in front of us. they were in my yard.
-We always see Eagles on the Fewsville Hill. down the road. on deer carcase an dear carees on deer carcase eagles were sighted numerous times as I was driving in these counties.
+Page 2 of 5. eagles feeding on deer carcas 5 to 6 and 2 were mature. timber wolves are all over & should be stopped bald eagle flying around Lake Superior and feeding on dead carcasses on side of road harvested eagle feathers It ran across the highway in front of us. they were in my yard.
+We always see Eagles on the Fewsville Hill. down the road. on deer carcase on deer carcase eagles were sighted numerous times as I was driving in these counties.
 I saw several wolves while hunting.on one occasion, a timber wolf chased a fawn into our yard at camp in the mid afternoon, the wolf stood watching at the edge of the trees about 50 yards away for about a minute then turned and left.
-The fawn was only 15 feet from us. near Big Lake by Carlas Resturant I have a goon engles about every enge in a while I have seen eagles about every once in a while i have seen eagles nests within walking istance of my home & know of 2 more within reservation boundriey.
-I collect feathers from all at molting time. all over the place look up and very will age them "event" all over the place look up and you will see them "sweet" I see them in high trees in heavily wooded areas all around Wolves in black creek swamps.
+The fawn was only 15 feet from us. near Big Lake by Carlas Resturant I hav e seen eagles about every once in a while i have seen eagles nests within walking istance of my home & know of 2 more within reservation boundriey.
+I collect feathers from all at molting time. all over the place look up and you will see them "sweet" I see them in high trees in heavily wooded areas all around Wolves in black creek swamps.
 2 of them.
 There were hunting, theres lots of wolf tracks on rez on the Huron Bay Area.

 Appendix III.
 Comments from Tribal hunters about rare and/or sensitive species from 2009 hunter survey.
 Page 3 of 5.
 Bald Eagles all over our reservation.
 Two wolves out in Bear town closer to keweenaw bay.
 I have observed eagles on bear town Rd., and also on Baraga Plains Rd. heard wolves and coyote's Yes, bald eagle's marquette trust land turkey's, heard wolve's and coyote's Eagles Fishing-Moose crossing US 41 between L'Anse.
 Three Lakes-Wolves crossing Dynamite Hill road.
 A female moose around the ford farm rd. crossed the skanee rd.
 Bald eagles around the lake, Huron Bay.
 Just at a friend's house, sitting around and my girl friend saw two wolves.
-Four bald eagles at pinery, in area where the forest was cut down, eating deer carcasses.
+Frenchald and the statistic in an exclusion the formations and down and in a down and Four bald eagles at pinery, in area where the forest was cut down, eating deer carcasses.
 One gray wolf and six turkeys on the bear town rd. about two and a half miles north of baraga near a friends camp.
 Bald eagles around head of the bay.
 Too many wolves and there getting brave haven't seen fawns in two years now.
-Many Bald eagles in trees and in flight Bald and golden eagles Many wolves and covotes terrible.
+Many Bald eagles in trees and in flight Bald and golden eagles Many wolves and coyotes terrible.
 Many Bald Eagles all along the big lake.
 Head of the Bay and at sand point.
-One moose on the way to marg.
+One moose on the way to marq.
 Appendix III continued; page 2 of 2.
 We see Bald Eagles very frequently at our home on the Bayshore Rd. and at my parents home on the Huron Bay.
-Approx. three weeks ago there was a coyote in our yard.
-These predators are so close to town.
-Heard Wolves and coyotes Black cougar near Big Eric's Rd. and Skanee Rd.
-Crossed in front of vehicle and then crouched behind a little about twenty feet off the main rd.
+Approx. three w ago there was a coyote in our yard.
+These predators are so close to town. eeks Heard Wolves and coyotes Black cougar near Big Eric's Rd. and Skanee Rd.
+Crossed in front of vehicle and then crouched behind a little about twenty feet of f the main rd.
 Paul and myself watched him for a few minutes and then the cat ran deeper into the woods.